This post was originally published on October 17, 2016, and updated most recently on January 30, 2021.

 As every manager knows, finding the right person for the job is harder than it looks.
 And making the wrong hire costs your recruiter, manager, and team a lot of time and money.
 Recruiters waste time vetting, negotiating, and closing the hire.
 Managers and team members waste time interviewing and onboarding.
 And the business is affected as long as that member stays on contributing as an underperformer.
 Once that employee leaves, more time and resources go into finding a replacement and then getting that new person up to speed.
 It’s easy to see how companies can lose weeks or months to a single poor hiring decision.
 Total organizational alignment starts right here.

 One way to avoid misaligned hires is with quality job descriptions.
-Oftentimes, we interview candidates for vague job descriptions that misrepresent the actual job.
+Frequently, we interview candidates for vague job descriptions that misrepresent the actual job.
 Once that person gets in the door, they find themselves in a position they didn’t sign up for, and performance issues follow.
 Make sure your candidate understands the realities and requirements of the job before they accept an offer.

 2. Employee to goal alignment